 Our Core Principles

 By looking at an organization’s 990 Form, you can find out the salaries of its highest-paid employees, plus what percentage of its contributions are used for programs, fund-raising, and administration.
-The best nonprofits usually spend 10 to 20 percent of their income for fund raising and administration.
-I would beware of any organization that claims less than 10 percent for those items, as I would suspect that they aren’t telling the truth, or they are entrusting large sums of money to indigenous partners with insufficient accountability from them.
-Serving the poor with excellence in developing countries requires lots of administration.
+The best nonprofits usually spend 15 to 25 percent of their income for fund raising and administration.
+I would beware of any organization that claims less than 15 percent for those items, as I would suspect that they aren’t telling the truth, or they are entrusting large sums of money to indigenous partners with insufficient accountability from them.
+Serving the poor with excellence in developing countries requires significant administration.

 The third important principle you need to know in order to effectively lift the poor from poverty is so important that I’ve reserved the entire next chapter for it.
 I suspect you will be surprised by what you read—and enlightened.